perl-mortgage/perl_recruit/index.md

     more than 30 states from coast to coast, and we look forward to continued national growth.
-Funding more than $1 billion in mortgage loans, PERL is consistently ranked as a Top 100 Mortgage Lender in the country by Mortgage Executive Magazine and Scotsman Guide.
-We offer the experience, options and competitive rates of a large lender, combined with quick turnarounds, personalized service and unmatched integrity that has won us the loyalty of customers who return to us time and again for their financing needs.</p>"
+Funding more than $1 billion in mortgage loans, PERL is consistently ranked as a Top 100 Mortgage Lender in the country by Mortgage Executive Magazine and Scotsman Guide. </p><p>We offer the experience, options and competitive rates of a large lender, combined with quick turnarounds, personalized service and unmatched integrity that has won us the loyalty of customers who return to us time and again for their financing needs.</p>"
   right_side: "<h4>When it comes to both our borrowers and our employees, we are at
     the forefront of innovation.
 We are curious and driven to exceed our borrowers’ expectations.</h4>"